dgroomes/lucene-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] IN PROGRESS Use an in-memory index.
+* [x] DONE Use an in-memory index.
 This is convenient for demos so we don't have to clean up files, but also I'm interested in the feature.
 * [x] DONE Split into into independent sub-projects
+* [ ] What's the difference between StringField and TextField?
+* [ ] What's the difference between the class query parser and the other one?

 ## Reference